Section 2. Departure Procedures

 Advisory Circulars 91-73A, Part 91 and Part 135 Single-Pilot Procedures during Taxi Operations, and 120-74A, Parts 91, 121, 125, and 135 Flightcrew Procedures during Taxi Operations

-Situational awareness during line up and wait operations is enhanced by monitoring ATC instructions/clearances issued to other aircraft.
+- Situational awareness during line up and wait operations is enhanced by monitoring ATC instructions/clearances issued to other aircraft.
 Pilots should listen carefully if another aircraft is on frequency that has a similar call sign and pay close attention to communications between ATC and other aircraft.
 If you are uncertain of an ATC instruction or clearance, query ATC immediately.
 Care should be taken to not inadvertently execute a clearance/instruction for another aircraft.

 - Pilots should be especially vigilant when conducting line up and wait operations at night or during reduced visibility conditions.
 They should scan the full length of the runway and look for aircraft on final approach or landing roll out when taxiing onto a runway.
 ATC should be contacted anytime there is a concern about a potential conflict.

-When two or more runways are active, aircraft may be instructed to “LINE UP AND WAIT” on two or more runways.
+- When two or more runways are active, aircraft may be instructed to “LINE UP AND WAIT” on two or more runways.
 When multiple runway operations are being conducted, it is important to listen closely for your call sign and runway.
 Be alert for similar sounding call signs and acknowledge all instructions with your call sign.
 When you are holding in position and are not sure if the takeoff clearance was for you, ask ATC before you begin takeoff roll.
 ATC prefers that you confirm a takeoff clearance rather than mistake another aircraft's clearance for your own.

-When ATC issues intersection “line up and wait” and takeoff clearances, the intersection designator will
+- When ATC issues intersection “line up and wait” and takeoff clearances, the intersection designator will

 Aircraft: “Cherokee 234AR, Runway 24L at November 4, line up and wait.”